Magnetic Storage Advantages And Disadvantages

 Q1: Are magnetic hard drives still relevant in the age of SSDs?

 A1: Yes, HDDs remain relevant due to their high capacity and cost-effectiveness, making them ideal for applications requiring vast storage at a budget-friendly price.
-However, SSDs offer superior speed and durability, making them preferable for applications prioritizing performance.
+That said, SSDs offer superior speed and durability, making them preferable for applications prioritizing performance.

 Q2: How long can data be stored on magnetic tape?